Tell us immediately if you find Manchurian wild rice

 Why we don't want Manchurian wild rice in New Zealand

 Manchurian wild rice is a highly invasive grass that forms dense, long-lived stands on land and water margins, overtopping other river-bank species.
-The grass was accidentally introduced in contaminated soil (used as ballast) to the Northern Wairoa River around 1900.
+It can quickly take over wetlands, riverbanks, and other natural areas – pushing out native plants, damaging ecosystems and increasing flooding risk.
+It was accidentally introduced in soil contaminated with seed (used as ballast in arriving ships) to the Northern Wairoa River around 1900.

-Land becomes more flood-prone where Manchurian wild rice is present because the extensive rhizome system damages stop banks and thick stands block irrigation and drainage channels.
-This weed also displaces pasture species on low-lying land, reducing productivity.
+Land can become more flood-prone where Manchurian wild rice has established.
+The extensive rhizome system penetrates and damages stop-banks and thick stands block irrigation and drainage channels.
+This pest plant also displaces pasture grasses on low-lying land, reducing productivity.

 Where Manchurian wild rice has been found in NZ

 Manchurian wild rice is only known to occur in the Northland, Auckland, Waikato, and Greater Wellington regions.
-It grows in areas next to rivers, lakes, and drains, in swamps and on low-lying farmland.
+It grows in areas next to rivers, lakes, and drains, in wetlands and on low-lying farmland.

 Manchurian wild rice control and eradication

 Infestations are regularly sprayed with herbicides until no further regrowth occurs, which can take several years to achieve.
+We are also trialling excavation to aid in the elimination programme.
 A site can be declared free of this pest after 10 consecutive years with no regrowth.

 Biosecurity New Zealand works closely with the regional councils and other organisations to eradicate Manchurian wild rice from New Zealand.